portworx/katacoda-scenarios/px-k8s-postgres/wait-k8s-px.md

 ### Step: Wait for Portworx to be ready

 Watch the Portworx pods and wait for them to be ready on all the nodes.
 This can take a few minutes since it involves pulling multiple docker images.
+You will see 'No resources found' until all images are pulled.

 ```
 watch kubectl get pods -n kube-system -l name=portworx -o wide